danieltuzes/dm_dev_guide/python/numpydoc.rst

 .. note::

-   In the future we may support `bibtex-based references instead <https://github.com/mcmtroffaes/sphinxcontrib-bibtex>`__ instead of explicitly writing bibliographies in docstrings.
+   In the future we may support `bibtex-based references <https://github.com/mcmtroffaes/sphinxcontrib-bibtex>`__ instead of explicitly writing bibliographies in docstrings.

 .. _py-docstring-examples: